anastar5858/vista_task/README.md

 - Ability to fetch a unique background based on the user-inputted topic of a request (web crawling) (additional).
 - Some fun animations for enhancing the vibrancy of the application (additional).
 - The ability for site developers to publish demonstrations to help users walkthrough the features (additional).
+- To add a demo add /assets/html/demo.html (experimental) to the URL, and it requires technical knowledge about the DOM.
 - Instantaneous switching between Arabic (Saudi dialect) and English (localization) (additional).

 ## Challenge: